pirafrank/fpiracom/_posts/2015-10-10-my-2-cents-guide-for-a-safe-upgrade-to-el-capitan.md

 - check all the installed software to be compatible and to support the upgrade without any special procedure (if any, do it!)

-- update all apps (xcode included)
+- update all apps (Xcode included)

 - install all system updates